t-veor/observable-ocaml-reports/proposal/document.md

 closures.
-While C does support function pointers, it has no lexical closures and as such a representation where closures are function pointers with an extra `void *` pointer that refers to data in the closure.
+While C does support function pointers, it has no lexical closures and as such a representation where closures are function pointers with an extra `void *` pointer that refers to data in the closure is likely to be the implementation on the first pass.
 As an extension task, more performant ways of implementing closures may be investigated, such as potentially dynamically generating entry points that push the required arguments before jumping to the body of the function.

 The addition of these features will make higher-order functions representable, and make available functions such as `map`, `filter`,